 Robert Pinsky’s first two terms as United States Poet Laureate were marked by such visible dynamism, and such national enthusiasm in response, that the Library of Congress appointed him to an unprecedented third term.
 Throughout his career, Pinsky has been dedicated to identifying and invigorating poetry’s place in the world.

-Pinsky’s Tanner Lectures at Princeton University were published as Democracy, Culture and the Voice of Poetry (Princeton University Press, 2002).
-His Campbell Lectures at Rice University were published as Thousands of Broadways: Dreams and Nightmares of the American Small Town (University of Chicago Press, 2009).
+Pinsky’s Tanner Lectures at Princeton University were published as Democracy, Culture and the Voice of Poetry.
+His Campbell Lectures at Rice University were published as Thousands of Broadways: Dreams and Nightmares of the American Small Town.
 His popular online MOOC, “The Art of Poetry,” was on the EdX platform in September 2014.

 Robert Pinsky is the only member of the American Academy of Arts and Letters to have appeared on “The Simpsons” and “The Colbert Report.”
 For years a regular contributor to PBS’s The NewsHour, he publishes frequently in magazines such as The New Yorker, The Atlantic Monthly, The Threepenny Review and The Best American Poetry anthologies.
 He is also the winner of the PEN/Voelcker Award, the William Carlos Williams Prize, the Lenore Marshall Prize, Italy’s Premio Capri, the Korean Manhae Award and the Harold Washington Award from the City of Chicago.
 He teaches in the graduate writing program at Boston University.
 In 2015 Boston University named Robert Pinsky a William Fairfield Warren Distinguished Professor, which is the highest honor bestowed on senior faculty members actively involved in research, scholarship, and University civic life, and teaching.

 Try refreshing the page or contact us if the problem persists.